 Predicting Aggressive Prostate Cancer

 If you are diagnosed with prostate cancer, your doctor will probably evaluate several factors to determine how aggressive it is.
 These "markers" identify whether the cancer is low risk, intermediate risk, or high risk.
 Low-risk prostate cancer is slow growing and not likely to spread quickly.
 High-risk prostate cancer is aggressive, meaning it is likely to spread quickly outside the prostate.
-Understanding the risk level of your cancer will help your doctor decide on the treatment that's right for you.
+Understanding the risk level of your cancer will help your doctor advise you about possible treatments.
 Your doctor will look at key "markers" for aggressive cancer, as well as the "stage" of your specific cancer.

 Commonly used markers for prostate cancer include: